Commuter Challenge

 The Commuter Challenge runs May 1 - 31, 2025!
 The Commuter Challenge encourages community members to choose sustainable transportation (such as walking, biking, carpooling, vanpooling, and using public transit) for travel to and from work.

-When more co-workers get involved in taking alternative transportation during the challenge, the better your chances at winning the team prize!
+When more co-workers get involved in taking alternative transportation during the challenge, the better your chances at winning the workplace prize!
 This challenge is for people who work in the greater Ann Arbor area.

 2025 Commuter Challenge Information